All against Bayern, part 11: ending historic hegemony is Bundesliga’s biggest challenge | german football

 The unprecedented sequence in the club’s history is a source of pride for the fans, but concern for the league.
 How long will Bayern Munich’s hegemony last, and what effect can this dominance have on the competition’s image?
 The answer will start to be given this Friday, when Bayern opens the 2022/23 season against Eintracht Frankfurt, away from home, at 15:30 (Brasilia time).

-“We have to strengthen the competitors, not weaken the champion,” Bundesliga International Marketing Director Peer Naubert said in a meeting with foreign journalists last week, on the eve of the German Supercup final, which won – guess what – for Bayern Munich: 5-3 over RB Leipzig, at the rival’s home.
+“We have to strengthen the competitors, not weaken the champion,” said International Bundesliga marketing director Peer Naubert in a meeting with foreign journalists last week, on the eve of the German Supercup final, which won – guess what – for Bayern Munich: 5-3 over RB Leipzig, at the rival’s home.

 Asked whether the adoption of a knockout phase could contribute to increasing the unpredictability of the Bundesliga, Naubert did not seem thrilled with the idea.